juansca/tesis-escrita/Modeling/modeling_tmp.md

 the natural environment conditions.
 In this specific case this rural region is selected in the north-east of the city.
 It has a similar altitude to the city and mostly native forest.
 It can be see in Figure 2.

+The procedure to build the temporal series of remote sensed variables is outlined in Figure 3.
+The images were downloaded from NASA (http:
+//e4ftl01.cr.usgs.gov) and imported into GRASS 7.1.
+The mean for each of the previously defined two areas was calculated for every date.
+All these average values and their dates were exported to a table in the R soft- ware, which is used to build the complete temporal series.
+The data were interpolated in order to obtain values for all the sampling dates (a value for every epidemiological week).

+All the variables are considered with three weeks lags from the original time series, to represent Non synchronous influences, corresponding to one, two and three time lapses.

+The first step consisted in analyzing the forty environmental variables and eggs collected in each week by means of a correlation matrix and the p-values that measure their significance.
+This led to discarding thirty-five variables.
+Lagged variables were preferred because of their potential ability to forecast.
+The following variables were chosen: NDVI rural lag 1, NDWI rural lag 1, LST day rural lag 3, LST night rural lag 1, and TRMM lag 3.
+All the variables are then normalised using z-scores.

+Figure 4 presents the environmental variables along with the oviposition data as a heatmap.
+This format promotes the visualization of the temporal evolution, the correlation pattern between variables, and the lags effect.

+With the data described in previous section, we implemented two linear models (Simple and Ridge) and four non-linear models (Support Vector Ma- chine, ANN multi-layer Perceptron, Decision Tree, K-Nearest Neighbor) to model the oviposition in each week.
+All the models use the same set of 5 environmental variables

+In all the cases we generated the models with 80 % of the dataset and retained the remaining 20 % of the temporal series (almost one year) as an independent set to corroborate the temporal prediction capacity of the tools (we use the last 20 % from our dataset).
+This splitting selection is the most used in the ML literature [49].

+Cross validation [50, 49] was used in order to decrease the dependency of the evaluation results on a particular selection of training set and validation set pair.
+In particular, a time series split cross validation procedure was used to evaluate the models http://scikit-learn.org/stable/modules/ cross_validation.html.
+Other cross validation techniques like K-folds are not suitable for time series data, i.e., when the ordering of the data is relevant.

+In the following we describe the techniques used to model the oviposition z-score as a function of the remotely sensed environmental variables.
+All the models were implemented using functions from the sklearn library, freely available in Python.